WEHI-ResearchComputing/wehi-pipeline/README.md

 # Pipelines at WEHI
-This library provides utilities and wrapper to allow rapid development of computations pipelines on WEHI infrastructure.
+This library provides utilities and wrappers to allow development of Toil pipelines on WEHI infrastructure.